Dr. Cornelius Hopper Diversity Excellence Award

 Criteria and Process for the Dr. Cornelius Hopper Diversity Excellence Award

-The Dr. Cornelius Hopper Diversity Excellence Award is designed to inspire people in our community to engage in activities that will make Samuel Merritt University a place where people of all colors will come and learn.
+The Dr. Cornelius Hopper Diversity Excellence Award is designed to inspire people in our community to engage in activities that will make Samuel Merritt University a place where all people will come and learn.
 The award is named for and honors Dr. Cornelius Hopper, who joined the SMU Board in 1997 and served as its chair from 2000 to 2011.
 Dr. Hopper has been dedicated to addressing racial disparities in the nation’s healthcare system since 1971.

 Definition of Nominee Categories